"...In a single day and night of misfortune, the island of Atlantis disappeared into the depths of the sea."

-- Queen La from the Tarzan novels is supposed to be from Atlantis.
-Also, the Disney version of her for some reason portrayed La with dark skin and white hair.
+- La from the Tarzan novels is the queen and high priestess of the lost city of Opar, which is a surviving colony of Atlantis in Africa.
+Also, the Disney version of her for some reason portrayed La with dark skin and white hair.note

 - In Dinotopia, the lost city of Poseidos is implied to be Atlantis.
 Like the Disney film, it is an Advanced Ancient Acropolis which made liberal use of Power Crystals.